plaberge/nhlstats/README.md

 METHOD NAME | Input Variable(s) | Output
 ------------|-------------------|-------
 League() | NONE | Creates an empty League object. static List<Team> GetCurrentStandings(string season) | season (string) | Returns a List < Team > with the team standings in the league as of the last date of the defined season.
-If season == "" then the method will return the most current standings of the current season..
+If season == "" then the method will return the most current standings of the current season. static List<Team> GetStandingsAsOfDate(string gameDate) | gameDate (string) | Returns a List < Team > with the team standings in the league as of the date provided in the parameter.

 ## NHLAPIServiceURLs